University of Cincinnati - Main Campus Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-Is It Hard to Get Into Cincinnati?
+Is It Hard to Get Into UC?

 University of Cincinnati - Main Campus has an acceptance rate of 76%, which makes it somewhat selective.
 Make sure it's not the only school you apply to, even if it's your school of choice.
 Whether you get in or not will largely depend on how you compare to other applicants.